mwajdzik/course-angular/README.md

 - number of services that are created is determined by number of providers: [OurService]

-## Intercomponent communication:
+## Cross-component communication:
-- add a service with @Output EventEmitter, and in the listening component subscribe to it.
+- add a service with @Output EventEmitter, and in the listening component subscribe to it

 ## Forms: